Grzesie2k/example-laravel-app/readme.md

-# Quiz application
+# Example Laravel (and Vue) app
-Example quiz application in Laravel and Vue.
+Example quiz application written in Laravel and Vue.

 ## Installation
 1. Install dependencies with ``comoposer install`` and ``npm install``